-Zhang Yang takes up the theme of human, nature, and faith.
+Zhang Yang takes up the theme of humans, nature, and faith.
 The director helps the viewer to immerse themselves perfectly in Dali’s musicality, in a complete journey through space and time.
 The concept of sound is expressed universally, but at the same time, Dali appears in a unique and particular aura.

 The Sound Of Dali entered for the best documentary film award at 22° Shanghai International Film Festival’s

-Bai people live in an environment area where there are harmony and space for everything and everyone: a very unique spiritual place of its kind for China, for Asia and even for the entire planet.
+Bai people live in an environment area where there are harmony and space for everything and everyone: a very unique spiritual place of its kind for China, for Asia, and even for the entire planet.

 The film was shot by a team of 20 people for a whole year.
-The parallel montages show the wide panorama of the local world, the beauty of nature and the splendid images underline the profound connection of man with the world of nature through sound, which is a common element of life in all its forms.
+The parallel montages show the wide panorama of the local world, the beauty of nature, and the splendid images underline the profound connection of man with the world of nature through sound, which is a common element of life in all its forms.

 The sound of the dancing clouds almost leads to wonder when was the last time you had the chance to see such a beautiful sky.
-Those who have had the fortune of visiting Yunnan know these glimpses, while those who lookout for the first time through the director’s goal, might feel the desire to see this marvelous vastness with their own eyes.
+Those who have had the fortune of visiting Yunnan know these glimpses, while those who look out for the first time through the director’s goal, might feel the desire to see this marvelous vastness with their own eyes.

 The Sound of Dali a documentary that examines the natural beauty surrounding Dali in Yunnan province.